BalinorNZ/segment-salad/README.md

 Check out git repo and run `npm install` in the root folder and the client folder.
 The Client uses Create-react-app.
 Run `npm start` in two separate terminals in each of the root and client folders.
-Create a file called `strava_config` in the client\data folder with the following inside:
+Create a file called `strava_config` in a folder called `data` at the project root with the following inside:
 ```
-{
+module.exports = {
     "access_token"    :"enter your access_token here"
     , "client_id"     :"enter your client id here"
     , "client_secret" :"enter your client secret here"
     , "redirect_uri"  :"http://localhost:3000/"
-}
+};
 ```

 A. Install Postgres database: